soleaf/jUI_menu/README.md

 3. That's all!

 ## USE INPUT FOR FORM
-If you use jUI_menu, You see autugenerated input tag in menu through `web browser source viewer(rendered)` This is rendered code.
-See input. you cant use it for form and post/get action and other.
+If you use jUI_menu, You cant see `autugenerated input tag` in menu through `web browser source viewer(rendered)` This is rendered code.
+See input. you can use it for form and post/get action and other.
 This value is changed by selecting menu.

+Just do Nothing :) It's Automating!

  * name is matched by `data-id`